david4096/flask-auth0-example/README.md

 It has very few requirements, listed in the `requirements.txt`.
 To install them use `pip install -r requirements.txt`.

-`python app.py` will start an HTTP server at http://localhost:5000.
+`python app.py` will start an HTTP server at [http://localhost:5000](http://localhost:5000).
 Visit this page to log in.

 ## Using environment variables

-To use you own Auth0 account you must provide a Client ID, Client Secret, and the host used to authenticate against.
+To use your own Auth0 account you must provide a Client ID, Client Secret, and the host used to authenticate against.
 This can be done by providing environment variables when running the server.

     CLIENT_ID=7PyT5eQRRdaSxgM4hEYz04wzncNiXpqH \